 This is particularly useful if you’re working and your guests have their own plans during the day.
 You might also wish to install a mini kitchen to really make them feel at home!

 This type of adaptation can be quite complicated, so it’s best left to the professionals.
-Honest Renovations are the experts in basement refurbishment; click here to find out more about what they can do for you!
+Honest Renovations are experts in basement refurbishment, so if you’re looking for an upgrade, give us a call!